ACM-University of Chicago Faculty Development Grants

 - Focused research in the University’s libraries that takes advantage of collections and holdings otherwise not available to ACM faculty members.

 - Participation in other collaborations with University of Chicago faculty arranged through ongoing disciplinary associations or participation in other University of Chicago-affiliated seminar or discussion groups.

-Projects can involve a combination of activities.
-For example, a faculty member may participate in the meetings of a CAS workshop and build in library research time around that event.
-Visitor access to the University libraries will be arranged as part of the grant award.
+Projects could involve a combination of activities.
+For example, a faculty member could participate in the meetings of a CAS workshop and build in library research time around that event.
+Visitor access to the University libraries was arranged as part of the grant award.